kenweechin/recipe-app/README.md

 * Recipe Image: [BBC Food](https://www.bbc.co.uk/food).

 ### **Content**
-* The recipe's content (ingredients, methods etc.) were taken from bbc food website, except for other user who has created for their own.
+* The recipe's content (ingredients, methods etc.) were taken from the BBC food website, except for another user who has created for their own.
-* The layout of recipe detail page was inspired by bbc food website.
+* The layout of the recipe detail page was inspired by the BBC food website.

 ### **Website Design Feature**
-* The button design feature in Log In and Register page was derived and edited from https://cssbuttons.io/detail/westitan/mean-falcon-52.
+* The button design feature in the Home page, login page and Register page was derived and edited from https://cssbuttons.io/detail/westitan/mean-falcon-52.

 ### **Acknowledgement**
-* I would like to thank to the members from the Student Support and Tutor from Code Institute who had offered advices and help on my coding related issue.
-Furthermore, I would like to thank to my mentor - Mr. Spencer for steering my project's to the right direction and Mr Rohit for giving an overall assessment on my project.
+* I would like to thank the members of the Student Support and Tutor from Code Institute who had offered advice and help on my coding related issue.
+Furthermore, I would like to thank my mentor - Mr Spencer for steering my projects in the right direction and Mr Rohit for giving an overall assessment of my project.